-Hammond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hammond isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hammond are a mix of both white- and blue-collar jobs.
 Overall, Hammond is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hammond who work in office and administrative support (13.45%), sales jobs (10.46%), and food service (7.92%).
+There are especially a lot of people living in Hammond who work in office and administrative support (13.44%), sales jobs (9.29%), and food service (7.06%).

 Hammond is an extremely ethnically-diverse city.
 The people who call Hammond home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Hammond, accounting for 38.09% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hammond residents report their race to be White, followed by Black or African-American.
-Hammond also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 36.04% of the city’s residents.
-Important ancestries of people in Hammond include German, Polish, English, and Italian.
+Important ancestries of people in Hammond include German, Polish, Irish, English, and Italian.

 The most common language spoken in Hammond is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Polish.